 Another analytical ideal is decision analysis, a technique for evaluating an option as in a chess game.
-The decision-maker looks at a branching tree of responses, and counterresponses and estimates the probability and utility of each possible future state in order to calculate maximum and minimum outcomes.
-Both of these methods, multiattribute utility analysis and decision analysis, have been used to build decision training programs and automated decision aids.
-123
+The decisionmaker looks at a branching tree of responses, and counterresponses and estimates the probability and utility of each possible future state in order to calculate maximum and minimum outcomes.
+Both of these methods, multiat-tribute utility analysis and decision analysis, have been used to build decision training programs and automated decision aids.ii